On the stability of the infinite Projected Entangled Pair Operator ansatz for driven-dissipative 2D lattices: Application to the dissipative XYZ model

 \subsection{Effects of bond dimension}

 Figure~\ref{fig:iPEPO-lambda-conv-chi} presents the effect of changing iPEPO bond dimensions D. Panels (a-c) show the time evolution of $\epsilon_{\Lambda}$ at $J_y = 1.2$ for timesteps $\delta t = 10^{-1}, 10^{-2}, 10^{-3}$ respectively.
 Each panel shows simulations performed using different bond dimensions $3 \leq D \leq 6$; no steady state is found for any of these values of $D$.
 Panels (d-f) show the same quantities but for $J_y = 1.5$, where a steady state is known to occur at $D=4$.
 In this case, notably, while iPEPO reaches a steady state for $D=3,4$, no steady state is found for $D=5,6$.
 To explore this further, Panels (g-i) show the behavior at $J_y = 1.2$ for larger bond dimensions $10 \leq D \leq 15$.
 We observe that for $D = 12$ a steady state is found for timesteps $\delta t = 10^{-2}, 10^{-3}$.
 However, increasing the bond dimension further to $D = 14, 15$ leads again to noisy oscillations.
 These results suggest that while larger bond dimension may eventually yield a meaningful steady state, spurious steady states can arise at small bond dimension which then change as the bond dimension increases further.
 In addition, we note that while we can run the SU time evolution for $D=15$, the CTM calculations for this bond dimensions would require over $128$ GB of RAM, making it challenging to find observables without a support of high performance distributed-memory calculations and quantum symmetries.
+As noted above, the results shown in Fig.~\ref{fig:iPEPO-lambda-conv-chi} do not depend on any CTM contraction, so this issue does not arise within the calculations we present.